ewbree/python-stuff/README.md

 Not all REST api's are actually really REST as many are not stateless but alas...
 I will be putting here:

-- Unimus scripts to interact with the REST API.
+- Unimus scripts to interact with the REST API
-- ArubaOS-Switch scripts.
+- ArubaOS-Switch scripts
 - Fortinet REST API
   - Session-based
   - ~~Token-based~~ (Not for now)